kranners/frappuccino/docs/Japanese Math Terms.md

 ---
 tags: japanese, math, terminology
 ---
+# Japanese Math Terms

+I used these exactly once for a karate class I taught, trying to get students to do 2-digit equations in Japanese.
+It had mixed success :)

 ### General terms
 keesan no kotoba (words of math)
 itte kudasai (please try to say these)

 ### Operators
 - `+` tasu